oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 ......
 {% endhighlight %}

 At first it will start serial driver and set some parameters, which is not interested by us and not listed here.
 Then you will see `if mount -t vfat /dev/mmcsd0 /fs/microsd`. `mount` is a built-in command supported by Nuttx (Linux has the same command).
 It will try to mount the microSD card.
 If the return value is true, which means microSD card is mounted successfully,  the `echo` will print the result in shell window.
-And you should heard the buzzer alarm by `tone_alarm start`.
+And you should hear the buzzer alarm by `tone_alarm start`.

 There are many similar statements like `tone_alarm start`.
 If you understand this, you will almost know how the script file works and how to modify it to satisfy your own needs.
 Well, the grammar is simple: `command -arguments`, just like the commands in Linux Terminal. `tone_alrm` is a command compiled from file `tone_alarm.cpp` by some tricks in makefile.
 If you scrutinise the function `tone_alarm_main()` in this file, you will find this command has arguments `start` and `stop`.